Local Models For Rapoport-Zink Spaces For Local P-Shtukas: Applications

 \end{enumerate} \end{corollary}

 \begin{proof} The first statement of part a) follows from Theorem \ref{ThmRapoportZinkLocalModel} and the fact that satisfying $R_i$ (resp. $S_i$) is an \'etale local property.
-For the second statement, since the element $\zeta$ is regular and by definition $Z$ satisfies $S_i$, we argue that $\hat{Z}$ satisfies $S_i$. \\ The first statement of part b) is clear according to Theorem \ref{ThmRZisLFF} and Theorem \ref{ThmRapoportZinkLocalModel} and that the henselization morphism $R\to R^h$ is faithfully flat.
-For the second statement first observe that $\hat{Z}$ is Cohen-Macaulay according to \cite[Theorem~8.4]{PR2} and \cite[Theorem 17.3]{Matsumura}.
-Now the statement follows from \cite[Proposition 6.1.5]{EGAIV}.
+For the second statement, since the element $\zeta$ is regular and by definition $Z$ satisfies $S_i$, we argue that $\hat{Z}$ satisfies $S_i$. \\ The first statement of part b) is clear according to Theorem \ref{ThmRapoportZinkLocalModel} and that the henselization morphism $R\to R^h$ is faithfully flat.
+Note that $\breve{\CM}_{\ul\BL}^{\hat{Z}}$ is locally formally of finite type, see Theorem \ref{ThmRRZSp}.
+For the second statement, first observe that $\hat{Z}$ is Cohen-Macaulay according to \cite[Theorem~8.4]{PR2} and \cite[Theorem 17.3]{Matsumura}.
+Now the statement follows from \cite[IV, Proposition 6.1.5]{EGA}.

 \end{proof}